stoogs/Stuart_Black_PDA/README.md

 The following is an explanation of what the folders within this repository contain.

-### Coding Exercises

-These are the Coding exercises listed on the Implementation and Testing checklist that students are given at the start of the course.

-IMPORTANT: Students will complete these exercises later in the course.
-Do not complete these exercises until they have been explained and introduced by the instructors.

 ### Cognitive test revision notes

 These are all the notes needed as part of the revision for the cognitive tests.
 Students should use these resources to revise for the tests.